-Telemetry is an automated process, where data is collected at remote points and transmitted back to the ‘parent’, who uses it for the purpose or measuring, monitoring and improving services.
+Telemetry is an automated process in which data is collected at remote points and transmitted back to the ‘parent’ for measurement, monitoring, and service improvement.

 Says Microsoft: